roydejong/butter-bot/docs/package-development.md

 Please refer to the main [README file](../README.md) for end user package management instructions.

+In short summary, once your package has been published, you can tell `butterbot` to install and register it for you.

-To install a package, simply run `butterbot -i` with the typical npm package conventions, and using your freshly published package name:
+To install a package, simply run `butterbot -i` with the typical npm package conventions, and using your freshly published package name.
+For example, if your package is called `butterbot-butter` you could use:

-    butterbot -i my-bb-npm-package@tag
+    butterbot --install butterbot-butter@latest

-This command will install or update the corresponding npm package.
-This won't be saved to the `package.json` for Butter Bot itself.
+This command will install or update the corresponding npm package (equivalent of calling `npm install butterbot-butter@latest`).

-Once the npm package has installed successfully, BB will look for and parse the manifest file.
-If things look OK, the package will be registered in the BB database so it can be used.
+Once the npm package has installed successfully, the bot will look for and parse the manifest file.
+If things look OK, the package will be registered in the local database file so it can be used.

+Manifest files are required; installation of your package will fail if there is no `butterbot.json` file in the root of your project.

 ## Automatic package maintenance

 Whenever BB is ran, it automatically installs or updates packages that are registered in its database if they appear to be missing, or the wrong version.
 The BB database effectively acts as a custom lock file.